openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 This binding let control openHAB Amazon Echo devices (Alexa).

-The idea for writing this binding come from this blog: http://blog.loetzimmer.de/2017/10/amazon-alexa-hort-auf-die-shell-echo.html (German) Thank you Alex!
+The idea for writing this binding came from this blog: http://blog.loetzimmer.de/2017/10/amazon-alexa-hort-auf-die-shell-echo.html (German) Thank you Alex!

 The binding provide features to control and view the current state of echo dot devices: